How to Pee Standing Up Using a Pee Funnel

 As you pee, keep looking at where you are peeing.

-Do not move the STP!
-Keep your hand steady and the STP firm against your body.
+Do not move the stand-to-pee device while peeing!
+Keep your hand steady and the pee funnel firm against your body.
 If you have to move or want to direct your flow, move your hips.

 3—Afterwards

-To wipe, pull the STP away from you across your private area, thus “squeegee-ing” yourself.
+To wipe, pull the stand-to-pee device away from you across your private area, thus “squeegee-ing” yourself.

-To avoid pee spilling onto your hands, tip the STP down and away from you, making sure all the pee runs out.
-Shake the droplets off away from your body, holding the dry part of the STP.
+To avoid pee spilling onto your hands, tip the pee funnel down and away from you, making sure all the pee runs out.
+Shake the droplets off away from your body, holding the dry part of the pee funnel.

 Be sure to clean your device.
-See the Cleaning an STP section.
+See the How to Clean a Pee Funnel section.

 Did it go well?
 Awesome!
 Keep doing that.
 If it didn’t go well, drink some water and try again.
 You got this!